Top 10 Undersized NHL Players

 Joining the Bruins in the Spring of 2012, he played in two regular season games.
 The following season he played with the Providence Bruins, and only played one regular season game in Boston.
 However, he made his playoff debut that spring and scored his first NHL goal in his first game.
 He went on to play 15 games of the Bruins Stanley Cup run that year.

 Since then, he has been a key part of the Bruins blue line.
-The 26 year-old has 176 career points (38 goals, 138 assists) in 322 career regular season games and 16 points (six goals, 10 assists) in 27 career playoff games.
-This season was Krug’s best season yet, as he earned 51 points (eight goals, 43 assists) in 81 regular season games.
+The 27-year-old has 235 career points (52 goals, 183 assists) in 398 career regular season games and 28 points (nine goals, 19 assists) in 38 career playoff games.
+This season was Krug’s best season yet, as he earned 59 points (14 goals, 45 assists) in 76 regular season games.

 Brad Marchand, Boston Bruins